BTE-N/bte-n.github.io/docs/main/documentation.md

 ## Creating an account

 Before you can work on anything on GitHub, you'll need an account.
 If you don't have one already, you can create one right now on the [Sign Up](https://github.com/join) page.
-We will need to know your username once you decide to join and become team member, as we like to let users skip the per-page verification process and directly submit to the
+We will need to know your username once you decide to join and become team member, as we like to let users skip the per-page verification process and directly submit to the website.

 ***